 Broil King has been making BBQs since the 1980s.
 However, they are not a well-established brand in the pellet grill market for the reason being they only started to produce pellet grills in 2019.
 However, after researching the Broil King Baron and Regal pellet grills I must admit I’m pretty impressed.
-The build quality, materials and features included in the Broil King pellet grills at their target price point does make than a valid consideration/alternative to more established pellet grills from say Traeger or Camp Chef.
-So with this post, I’m going to run through the features of the Broil King Baron and Regal pellet grills.
-At the same time highlighting features which I think help the Broil King pellet grills stand out, in a good way.
+The build quality, materials and features included in the Broil King pellet grills at their target price point does make them a valid consideration/alternative to more established pellet grills from Traeger or Camp Chef.

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.